groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/nodejs-java/_index.en.md

       # feature loop
     - icon: "preview"
-      title: "Diverse Language Support"
+      title: "Metered Licensing Supported"
-      content: "Enjoy support for multiple programming languages, including C#, VB.NET, and more, for enhanced flexibility in development."
+      content: "Metered Licensing Supported to be billed based on the Usage of the API"

 ############################# Code samples ############################
 code_samples:
   enable: true
   title: "Code samples"
-  description: "Some use cases of typical GroupDocs.Conversion for .NET operations"
+  description: "Some use cases of typical GroupDocs.Conversion for Node.js via Java operations"
   items:
     # code sample loop
     - title: "Convert PDF to Image"
       content: |
         A commonly encountered scenario involves converting an entire PDF document or specific pages into a collection of images.
-GroupDocs.Conversion for .NET offers the capability to convert PDFs into various image formats, such as TIFF, JPG, PNG, GIF, BMP, and more.
+GroupDocs.Conversion for Node.js via Java offers the capability to convert PDFs into various image formats, such as TIFF, JPG, PNG, GIF, BMP, and more.
         Unlike other conversions, this process requires the declaration of a SavePageStream delegate, which specifies the naming format for the saved images.
 You can select your preferred image format using the ImageFileType class.
-        {{< landing/code title="Converting PDF to PNG in C#">}}
+        {{< landing/code title="Converting PDF to PNG in Javascript">}}
         ```csharp {style=abap}
         // Load the source PDF file
         using (var converter = new Converter("sample.pdf"))